So you got the podcasting bug?

 What are the 15 Best Podcast Hosting Sites?

-Buzzsprout is arguably one of the best-reviewed podcast hosting sites out there.
-It is a great platform for beginners who’re looking to launch their career in podcasting.
-Buzzsprout is also a haven of very accomplished podcasters.
-The interface is simple and easy to navigate.
-Buzzsprout has been around for many years, gaining lots of experience over the years.
-This has also led to lots of improvements and updates, including features that can help you get your content out there.
+Buzzsprout is arguably one of the best-reviewed and most popular podcast hosting websites out there.
+It’s a great platform for beginners who’re looking to launch their career in podcasting.
+Buzzsprout is also a haven of very accomplished podcast creators.

 The platform is reliable, as the reviews point out.
-This is one platform you’ll want to give a try.
+This is one platform you’ll want to give a try and it’s my favorite podcast hosting provider.

 Pricing: Buzzsprout has a free plan that costs nothing and has no credit card requirements.